AchoDanailov/DSA/README.md

 # DSA Implementations

-This repository holds the implementations of DSA exercises I am practicing on while only using an LSP.
+This repository holds the implementations of DSA exercises I am practicing on while only using an LSP and a debugger.

 ## Personal objectives